sumguytho/SpiralKnightsMods/README.md

  - - JRE: Oracle's jre1.8.0_311.x86 - for Windows
  - Python 3.8.5 - for scripts, it should probably work with earlier versions it's just the one I use
  - Krakatau - the one I use is at commit ea9b62d01e53e3ab3de4731e79af2eb7b0fa3766
+ - all of the jars from `Spiral Knights/code/`

 ## Mod commands